RobertsOz/comp230-cpd/README.md

  Follow Hand ins
  Work from home solution
  Fallen behind on work
- Demand more from the designers so there is a clear understanding of the game.
- Try to Focus the essay more on the academic writing.
+ Try to Focus the essay more around academic writing.

  ## Week One
 I kinda did my world pitch presentation the night before presentation, I knew what world I was going to present before, I just hadn't layed it out on "paper".
 Which showed in the results I got a 40.